CALCULATE YOUR SIP RETURNS

 5. Enter number of lots and bid price: Specify the number of lots you want to bid for and enter your bid price.

-6. Make your payment
+6. Make your payment:

 • If the bid amount is up to ₹5,00,000, you can complete the payment using your registered UPI ID.
+However, ASBA is standard and safer for HNI due to payment and bid issues.

-7. Confirm and submit your application
+7. Confirm and submit your application:

 • Click on "Apply for IPO" to review your application.